-1.6 INTANGIBLE FIXED ASSETS OTHER THAN GOODWILL .
+1.6 INTANGIBLE FIXED ASSETS OTHER THAN GOODWILL

 Intangible assets acquired separately from a business are recognised at cost and are subsequently measured at cost less accumulated amortisation and accumulated impairment losses.

-Intangible assets acquired on business combinations are recognised separately from goodwill at the acquisition date if the fair value can be measured reliably.
+Intangible assets acquired on business combinations are recognised separately from goodwill at the acquisition date where it is probable that the expected future economic benefits that are attributable to the asset will flow to the entity and the fair value of the asset can be measured reliably.